How to create meaningful customer segments

-- Name: display name for your Segment in Lexer.
+- Name: The display name for your segment in Lexer.
 We recommend naming your segments after the marketing strategy you're trying to target.

 Selecting a segment by default will add it to your search every time you open the Segment Builder, and is applied for everyone in your team.

 Segments must also belong to at least one group in your team.
 This allows you to control access to this segment.

 Once you save your segment, you can now search for it in the Attribute Picker, and it will appear in the Saved Segments list.